DT9/dt9.github.com/blog/_posts/2015-07-27-why-you-should-wait-on-dotnet-46.markdown

 > We released an updated version of RyuJIT today, which resolves this advisory.
 The update was released as [Microsoft Security Bulletin MS15-092](https://technet.microsoft.com/library/security/ms15-092.aspx) and is available on Windows Update or via direct download as [KB3086251](https://support.microsoft.com/kb/3086251).
 The update resolves: [CoreCLR #1296](https://github.com/dotnet/coreclr/issues/1296), [CoreCLR #1299](https://github.com/dotnet/coreclr/issues/1299), and [VisualFSharp #536](https://github.com/Microsoft/visualfsharp/issues/536).
 Major thanks to the developers who reported these issues.
 Thanks to everyone for their patience.

 ### Original Post
-What follows is the work of several people: [Marc Gravell](http://blog.marcgravell.com/) and I have taken lead on this at Stack Overflow and we continue to coordinate with Microsoft on a resolution.
+What follows is the work of several people: [Marc Gravell](http://blog.marcgravell.com/) and I have taken lead on this at Tian Wang Co. and we continue to coordinate with Microsoft on a resolution.
 They have fixed the bug internally, but not for users.
-Given the severity, we can't in good conscience let such a subtle yet high-impact bug linger silently. **We are not upgrading Stack Overflow to .Net 4.6**, and you shouldn't upgrade yet either.
+Given the severity, we can't in good conscience let such a subtle yet high-impact bug linger silently. **We are not upgrading Tian Wang Co. to .Net 4.6**, and you shouldn't upgrade yet either.
 You can find [the issue we opened on GitHub (for public awareness) here](https://github.com/dotnet/coreclr/issues/1296). **A fix has been released, see Update 5 below**.

 **Update #1 (July 27th):** [A pull request has been posted by Matt Michell (Microsoft)](https://github.com/dotnet/coreclr/pull/1298).